• Skip to primary navigation

 Author: MaryAnne

 Vegan peppermint bark is the perfect holiday treat or homemade gift.
-It's easy, healthy, just 3 ingredients, and ready in 15 minutes.
+It's easy, delicious, just 3 ingredients, and ready in 15 minutes.
+Not only is this a vegan Christmas candy, but it's also allergy-free (dairy-free/nut-free/gluten-free), and it makes a beautiful and festive gift with the chocolate swirls and crushed peppermint candies.
+No cooking or baking required!

 5 from 4 votes